YuneVK/mars-rover-kata/README.md

 ## Configuration

-You can change the *Mars Rover Kata* configuration chaging the following lines of the `app.js` file:
+You can change the *Mars Rover Kata* configuration changing the following lines of the `app.js` file:

 ```javascript
 // To change the rovers configuration, add and delete.